 The Cost of Birth Control in Ontario: Does OHIP Cover It?

-By Krista DeKuyper | October 8, 2021 |
+By Krista DeKuyper | January 22, 2025 |

-Types of Birth Control You Can Get in Ontario
+Types of Birth Control Available in Ontario

-Oral Pills
+Oral Contraceptives

 Probably one of the most well-known types of birth control often referred to as “the pill”.
 This type of contraceptive is taken orally at the same time each day.
-There are two main kinds of birth control pills
+There are two main kinds of birth control pills:

-- The minipill: only contain progestin
+- The minipill: only contains progestin

 Intrauterine Device (IUD)